 Read Kerri-Anne’s report here: Visit to a Hindu Mandir (2014)

-Laura Metcalfe visited Leeds Jamyang Buddhist Centre.
+Sarah Metcalfe visited the Leeds Jamyang Buddhist Centre in 2017.
 She reflects on her visit:

 Josh House visited the Wat Buddharam in Headingley.
 He reflects on his visit: